 For more information on Montessori teacher certification please go to the American Montessori Society (AMS) website by clicking here.

-Michelle Herringer – DMS Director & Dyslexia Therapist, shares the position of co-director with the school’s founder, Mary Polino.
-She has a passion for education which stems from her passion for learning.
-She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and is a Sounds in Syllables dyslexia teacher.
-Prior to becoming the director of Durango Montessori, she taught at DMS for four years.
+Michelle Herringer – Literacy Specialist.
+Michelle has a passion for education which stems from her passion for learning.
+She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and is a Certified Dyslexia Therapist.
+Prior to becoming the director of Durango Montessori, Michelle taught at DMS for four years.
 Additionally, she was a teacher in the public schools, at a community college, and at a nature education non-profit organization.
 In total, Ms. Michelle has been in the field of education for over 19 years.
 In addition to her years of teaching experience, Ms. Michelle has served on multiple boards, and has administrative experience including staff hiring, supervision, scheduling, training, grant writing, and volunteer organization and recruitment.

-Mary Polino – Lead Upper El Teacher founded Durango Montessori in 2005 and has returned to DMS to share the role of director with Ms. Michelle.
+Mary Polino – Lead Upper El Teacher founded Durango Montessori in 2005 and has returned to DMS to lead the Upper El Classroom.
 Her love of Montessori began while researching alternative teaching methods, when she wandered into a Montessori school in Albuquerque, New Mexico in the early 1990’s.
 Mary was so impressed with what she saw there that she convinced the school director to hire her on the spot.
 She quickly worked through the ranks, received her American Montessori Society Upper and Lower Elementary (Elementary I & II) certifications, and a New Mexico state teaching license.
 She taught in Montessori schools in Albuquerque until moving to Durango.
 She came to Colorado equipped with a Colorado state teaching license, and during her attempt to secure a teaching position in the school district, decided that her respect for the Montessori philosophy, and the belief that it is truly an inspired way of teaching shouldn’t be lost.
 Durango needed a Montessori elementary school!

 Durango Montessori opened its doors in 2005 with 13 students and the help of supportive families and community members.
 DMS has thrived under the care of the most “dedicated, loyal, and reliable group of teachers” every successful school needs.
 Since then the school has grown to average 45-50 students per year.
 This fact is a proud and collective achievement of its founder and staff.